Bilel-Khaldi/movie-library-assignment/README.md

 A creation service is available to create and add a new element to existing objects.
 It is possible de view all data or to use an index to search one object.
 There is also another service, based on a key-value search criteria.
-In addition, a delete and update operations are available to mdoify objects list content.
+In addition, a delete and update operations are available to modify objects list content.
 An integrity check is added before every process to control input parameters.

 ##Application Testing